-The Berkeley campus Student Grievance Procedure gives you an opportunity to resolve complaints alleging discrimination based on race, color, national origin, sex, handicap, age, and sexual orientation.
-You may also use the procedure to resolve any complaints you may have alleging that any other rules or policies of the Berkeley campus were inappropriately applied and resulted in an injury to you.
-The procedure is not applicable to certain kinds of complaints for which other appropriate appeals procedures exist, such as a grade appeal based on the application of nonacademic criteria.
-(See Formal Appeal of Grades in Courses and Examinations on the Grades page (http:// guide.berkeley.edu/archive/2018-19/academic-policies/#gradestext) of the Academic Policies section of this guide for a description of the grade appeal process.)
-The procedure contains important time limitations and provisions about the interrelationship between this procedure and other campus complaint procedures.
-Copies of the procedure (http:// students.berkeley.edu/uga/grievance.stm) are available in 102 Sproul Hall or online.
+The Berkeley campus Student Grievance Procedure gives you an opportunity to resolve complaints alleging discrimination, including harassment, on the basis of race, color, national origin, religion, sex, disability, age, medical condition (e.g., cancer-related), ancestry, marital status, citizenship, sexual orientation, or status as a veteran or special disabled veteran.
+The procedure is also available for the resolution of complaints alleging inappropriate application to a student of any other rules or policies of the Berkeley campus resulting in injury to the student.
+The procedure is not applicable to certain kinds of complaints for which other appropriate appeals procedures exist.
+For example, the procedure does not apply to a grade appeal based on the application of non-academic criteria.
+(See Formal Appeal of Grades in Courses and Examinations on the Grades page (http://guide.berkeley.edu/ archive/2019-20/academic-policies/#gradestext) of the Academic Policies section of the Berkeley Academic Guide for a description of the grade appeal process.)